ABOUT DAVE DONLEY

 Many important state laws we today take for granted, were authored/prime sponsored by Dave Donley.

-Just some of these successful laws include crime victim's rights, tougher mandatory sentences for violent crimes, Consumer protection laws, government reform like whistleblower protection laws to protect insurance consumers, improvements to school bus safety, workplace safety the "no frills poison act" getting rid of the costly and wasteful IM auto testing, improved anti-animal cruelty law, a historic increase for funding for Anchorage schools, neighborhood revitalization, and the 1988 State Constitutional Amendment supporting Alaska Hire.
+Just some of these successful laws include crime victim's rights, tougher mandatory sentences for violent crimes, consumer protection laws, government reform like Alaska’s first whistleblower protection laws, insurance consumer protections, improvements to school bus safety, increased workplace safety, the "No Frills Prison Act," getting rid of the costly and wasteful annual auto emissions testing, improved anti-animal cruelty laws, a historic increase for funding for Anchorage schools, neighborhood revitalization, and the 1988 State Constitutional Amendment supporting Alaska Hire.

 After leaving the Senate, Dave was Chief of Adjudication and hearing officer for the state from 2003 to 2008.
 Dave retired from the State of Alaska and Laborers’ Local 341 in 2008.
 He then worked for Hope Community Resources, Inc. representing Alaskans with disabilities and practiced law.

-In 2009 Dave was commissioned as a State Military Officer in the Alaska State Defense Force and has served as Chief of Staff, Deputy Commander, and currently is a Colonel serving as Staff Judge Advocate.
+In 2009 Dave was commissioned as a State Military Officer in the Alaska State Defense Force and has served as Chief of Staff, Deputy Commander, and currently holds the rank of Colonel serving as Staff Judge Advocate.
+Dave has successfully completed extensive Federal Emergency Management Agency training in emergency response and incident command at the highest levels.
+Additionally, he is a graduate of the ASDF Military Police Academy.
+In 2012, Dave was awarded the State of Alaska Community Service Medal.

 In January 2019 Dave was appointed Deputy Commissioner of the Alaska Department of Administration where he has overseen the Public Defender Agency, Office of Public Advocacy, Office of Administrative Hearings, Division of Personnel and Labor Relations, Division of Finance, the Rural Alaska Communications System (ARCS), and the Division of Risk Management.
 Dave serves on the State Emergency Response Commission and has previously served as the Commissioner designee on the Governor's Disaster Cabinet, and the State Corona Virus Response Taskforce.